“Don’t reinvent the wheel.”

 We live in the era of the Black Box.
 We npm install complex logic, we send HTTP requests without knowing how a TCP handshake actually negotiates.
 We are becoming great at gluing things together, but we are forgetting how to build the glue.

-I created mendoza.gg to write along the lessons I learn on this journey.
+I’ve created this blog to write along the lessons I learn on this journey.

 The Skeleton Philosophy